GenericMappingTools/gmt/doc/rst/source/reference/map-projections.rst

 **Description**

 This cylindrical projection is actually several projections, depending on what latitude is selected as the standard parallel.
-However, they are all equal area and hence non-conformal.
+However, they are all equal-area and hence non-conformal.
 All meridians and parallels are straight lines.

 While you may choose any value for the standard parallel and obtain your own personal projection, there are seven choices of standard parallels that result in known (or named) projections.
 These are listed in Table :ref:`JY <tbl-JY>`.